Speaking: Interactive Communication B2

 Scenario: A Business Negotiation

-Listen to this negotiation between two managers.
+Listen to this negotiation.
 Notice how Vanny responds to Samnang's counter-argument using the three-step strategy.

 Your response doesn't always have to be a direct disagreement.
 Here are some nuanced approaches: